Latin America Medical Trials Climate

 By Karen Politis Virk

 Several countries in Central and Eastern Europe, Asia, and Latin America are among the most prominent new locations for outsourcing clinical trials.
-In the past, few clinical trials were conducted in Latin America due to a number of factors including poverty, political instability, and lack of infrastructure.
+In the past, few clinical trials were conducted in Latin America due to a number of factors, including poverty, political instability, and lack of infrastructure.
 Most importantly, however, regulatory requirements did not meet with international standards.
 Recently, governments in this region have made considerable efforts to improve their health care regulations, including the gradual implementation of ICH-GCP guidelines in clinical research.
+This has definitely increased Latin America Medical Trials.

 Despite the advantages of outsourcing clinical trials, language remains a major issue, even in Latin America, where one language dominates.
 Spanish is officially the main language, with the exception of Portuguese in Brazil.
 This reduces the complications that arise in regions where translation of regulatory documents must be done in multiple languages.
-The use of a common language also reduces language barriers in conducting multinational clinical trials, particularly compared to other newly expanding regions such as Eastern Europe and Asia.
+The use of a common language also reduces language barriers in conducting multinational clinical trials, particularly compared to other newly expanding regions, such as Eastern Europe and Asia.
+This certainly makes Latin America Medical Trials more attractive to drug developers.

-In addition, differences in cultural attitudes and medical practices must also be taken into account.
+In addition, differences in cultural attitudes and medical practices must also be taken into account when discussing Latin America Medical Trials.
 While there are many advantages to conducting studies in this region, successful clinical trial management requires that language and cultural differences be taken into consideration.

-Among emerging research markets, Latin America is becoming a desirable location for conducting clinical trials for a range of reasons, mostly related to subject recruitment.
+Among emerging research markets, Latin America Medical Trials are becoming more desirable for conducting clinical trials for a range of reasons, mostly related to subject recruitment.

-According to DataEdge, 3 Latin America is the world’s fourth largest clinical trials market.
+According to DataEdge, 3 Latin America Medical Trials are popular and comprise the world’s fourth largest clinical trials market.
 The concentration of the region’s population of 500 million people in urban areas (where 70% of the total population lives) facilitates rapid subject enrollment.
 The four largest cities in Latin America—Mexico City, Rio de Janeiro, Sao Paulo, and Buenos Aires—are among the largest cities in the world, accounting for over 40 million people.

-Due to such large numbers of drug-naïve subjects, their proximity to urban centers, the high success of subject enrollment and retention, and reduced costs for clinical research, Latin America is understandably playing a growing role in global clinical trials.
+Due to such large numbers of drug-naïve subjects, their proximity to urban centers, the high success of subject enrollment and retention, and reduced costs for clinical research, Latin America Medical Trials are playing a growing role in global clinical trials.

 Currently, Argentina, Brazil, Mexico, Chile, Colombia, and Peru are the primary Latin American countries conducting clinical trials.
 This is in large part due to the fact that their combined populations account for approximately 80% of the region’s total population,4 greatly facilitating their ability to meet subject enrollment requirements.
 The importance of these large populations in recruiting subjects for multinational, multicenter trials, which are increasingly common particularly in Phase III, reflects the expansion of clinical trials in the area over the last decade.